jvaverka/jvaverka.github.io/posts/free-as-in-beer/index.md

 +++
 title = "Free As In Beer"
-descr = "My take on Free and Libre Open Source Software and who it can benefit." rss = "My take on Free and Libre Open Source Software and who it can benefit." date = Date(2022, 1, 16) hascode = true tags = ["life", "linux"]
+descr = "My take on Linux and who it's for." rss = "My take on Linux and who it's for." date = Date(2022, 1, 16) hascode = true tags = ["life", "linux"]